SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-localhost.rst

 Your environment must have an OpenStack client configuration file.
 For that, create the ``~/.config/openstack/clouds.yaml`` file.

-The following is an example if you are running on a "engcloud":
+The following is an example if you are running on an "engcloud":

 ::